kiwilan/php-notifier/README.md

 PHP Notifier is a package to send mails or notifications for Discord or Slack.

 > [!IMPORTANT]
-> This package does not support push notifications or SMS.
+> This package does not support push notifications or SMS (if you interested, a PR is welcome).

 ## Installation